rubenwardy/minetest_modding_book/_en/map/abms.md

 })
 ```

 This ABM runs every ten seconds.
-There is a 1 in 5 chance of the ABM running on each
+There is a 1 in 50 chance of the ABM running on each node that has the
-node that has the correct name and the correct neighbours.
-If the ABM runs on a
+correct name and the correct neighbours.
-node, an alien grass node is placed above it.
-Please be warned, this will delete any
+If the ABM runs on a node, an alien grass node is placed above it.
-node previously located in that position.
-To prevent this you should include a check
+Please be warned, this will delete any node previously located in that position.
-using minetest.get_node to make sure there is space for the grass.
+To prevent this you should include a check using minetest.get_node to make sure there is space for the grass.

 Specifying a neighbour is optional.
-If you specify multiple neighbours, only one of them
+If you specify multiple neighbours, only one of them needs to be
-needs to be present to meet the requirements.
+present to meet the requirements.

 Specifying chance is also optional.
-If you don't specify the chance, the ABM will
-always run when the other conditions are met.
+If you don't specify the chance, the ABM will always run when the other conditions are met.

 ## Your Turn

-* **Midas touch**: Make water turn to gold blocks with a 1 in 100 chance, every 5 seconds.
+* Midas touch: Make water turn to gold blocks with a 1 in 100 chance, every 5 seconds.
-* **Decay**: Make wood turn into dirt when water is a neighbour.
+* Decay: Make wood turn into dirt when water is a neighbour.
-* **Burnin'**: Make every air node catch on fire.
+* Burnin': Make every air node catch on fire.
 (Tip: "air" and "fire:basic_flame").
   Warning: expect the game to crash.